 During the 18th century, half of Williamsburg’s population was black.
 Learn more about the daily life and culture of African Virginians.

-Experience the stark contrasts of freedom and slavery at the house of one of America's most prominent families.
-Gain a deeper knowledge of the early African American experience at the home of Peyton Randolph and discover how the enslaved members of the household struggled to find their own roads to freedom.
+Visit the home of one of America's most prominent families and examine the stark contrasts of freedom and slavery.
+Gain a deeper knowledge of how the institution of slavery shaped America's enduring story, discovering how the enslaved members of the household struggled to find their own roads to freedom.

 The distinctive collections of the DeWitt Wallace Decorative Arts Museum and the Abby Aldrich Rockefeller Folk Art Museum are located under one roof.